 Is tecla-e available now?

 Yes!
-Pre-orders for tecla-e are available now in North America only.
-Shipping will begin in August 2017.
+Pre-orders for tecla-e are now available.
+Shipping will begin in late August 2017.

 How much is it?

 The pre-order price of a tecla-e is $399 USD.
 Once the pre-order period is over, it will cost $499 USD.

 Is there a mount?
 How much is it?

 There is a mount to attach the tecla-e to round and square tubing for $99. tecla-e is also compatible with standard camera mounts.